top of page

 Next Steps

-We anticipate to launch our sixth cohort of Fellows on April 8, 2024.
+We anticipate to launch our seventh cohort of Fellows on October 7, 2024, with Fellows transitioning to work at their host organizations sometime after November 4, 2024.

 Prospective Host Sites